-Associate Director of Real Estate, 864-283-7107 5 Research Drive, Greenville, SC 29607 Engineering Research Associate, 864-283-7205 4 Research Drive, Greenville, SC 29607
+Property Manager, 864-283-7105 5 Research Drive, Greenville, SC 29607 Engineering Research Associate, 864-283-7205 4 Research Drive, Greenville, SC 29607

-While the university encourages all victims to report crime to the Greenville Police Department, anyone may report a crime anonymously by calling 911 or 864-271-5333 or by filing a report online at the Crime Stoppers website: greenville.crimestoppersweb.com/sitemenu.aspx?ID=455&.
-Anonymous reports of Clery Act crimes made through these channels will be included in the university's annual Security and Fire Safety report.
+Associate Director of Real Estate, 864-283-7107 5 Research Drive, Greenville, SC 29607 • While the University encourages all victims to report crime to the Greenville Police Department, anyone may report a crime anonymously by calling 911 or 864-271-5333 or by filing a report online at the Crime Stoppers website: greenville.crimestoppersweb.com/sitemenu.aspx?ID=455%.

+Anonymous reports of Clery Act crimes made through these channels will be included in the University's annual Security and Fire Safety report.

 Fire Protection and Emergency Medical Services - Firefighting services are provided 24 hours a day by the Greenville Fire Department.
 To report a fire, call 911.
-The City of Greenville Fire Department, Fire Marshall's Office conducts inspections of facilities and enforces state fire-safety regulations.
+The City of Greenville Fire Department, Fire Marshal's Office conducts inspections of facilities and enforces state fire-safety regulations.
 Greenville County EMS provides advanced life support for emergencies occurring at this campus.

-The Fire Marshal for the City of Greenville is Tristan Johnson.
+• The Fire Marshal for the City of Greenville is Tristan Johnson.
 The City of Greenville Fire Department is located at 206 South Main St., Greenville, SC 29602 and can be reached at 864-467-4450.